 Active GPS tracking is a technology that enables the continuous monitoring and tracking of mobile assets such as trucks, trailers, and other vehicles.
 This technology uses satellites to determine the exact location of the vehicle, as well as provide real-time information about its speed, direction, and other relevant data.

-GPS device in the vehicle that communicates with a network of satellites to determine the vehicle’s location in real time.
+The active GPS tracking system works by installing a GPS device in the vehicle that communicates with a network of satellites to determine the vehicle’s location in real time.
 This information is then transmitted to a central computer system, which processes the data and provides users with real-time information about the vehicle’s location, speed, and other important metrics.

-track their vehicles and monitor their performance, ensuring that they are operating efficiently and safely.
+This technology is ideal for the trucking industry, as it allows fleet managers to track their vehicles and monitor their performance, ensuring that they are operating efficiently and safely.
 It also enables fleet managers to optimize their routes, reduce fuel consumption, and improve overall productivity.

 In addition to these benefits, the active GPS tracking system also provides valuable security features, allowing fleet managers to track the location of their vehicles in case of theft or other security incidents.
 This technology can also be used to monitor driver behavior, ensuring that drivers are operating their vehicles safely and responsibly.